Wanchunwei/leetcode/notes/Longest Repeating Character Replacement.md

 # Time complexity

-O(nk)
+O(n)

 # Notes and Tips

 1. Be careful with corner case "end = s.length()"
-2. Try not to use while loop becasue it is easy to write bugs
+2. Try not to use while loop because it is easy to write bugs